vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/get-started/intro.md

 At the same time, though VuePress has extended Markdown syntax to a certain extent, it still lacks some commonly used functions, such as text alignment, mark, flowchart, formula, presentation, etc. At the same time, some features provided by the default theme are weak or missing, such as picture preview, dark mode, etc.

 In this case, the design of `vuepress-theme-hope` was born.
-Since the developer, Mr. Hope, is a physics major and is not good at design, this theme maintains the simple style of the default theme with little changes, while dedicates to provide a full range of enhancements for **VuePress**.
+Since the developer, Mr. Hope, majors in physics while not good at design, this theme maintains the simple style of the default theme with little changes, while dedicates to provide a full range of enhancements for **VuePress**.

 ### Design goals